tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 @div[text-left]

-*Confidential assets have value, can be owned (with the right to use) but has no physical presence (intangible).
-It is stored in digital form or in an online account.
-The confidentiality aspect implies that the amount of assets owned as well as the asset type that was transacted in can be confidential.*
+*Confidential assets have value, can be owned (right to use), has no physical presence (intangible), stored in digital form/online account.
+The confidentiality aspect implies that the amount of assets owned & the asset type transacted in can be confidential.*

 @divend